 - Promote needs and rights of students experiencing homelessness within community.

-- Coordinate school transportation and provide funding for stop-gap transportation.
+- Provide funding and coordination for stop-gap transportation.

 - Offer creative solutions to transportation challenges such as rides to and from after-school tutoring and parent-teacher conferences.

-- Distribute school supplies, including backpacks, notebooks, folders, pens, pencils, calculators and toiletries.
+- Distribute school supplies, including backpacks, notebooks, folders, pens, pencil and calculators.

-- Provide socks, underwear, hats, gloves, winter coats (as supplies last).
+- Provide socks, underwear, hats and gloves (as supplies last).

-- Provide clothing through referrals through area thrift shops and Warm the Children.
+- Provide clothing through referrals through area thrift shops.